mokanove/servers/README.md

 # We don't collect any logs , If you worry we collect it , You can Self make a server(Code at "Deploy codes" Floder).

-# IP info from IP.SB.
+# IP info from ipinfo.io.